doitaljosh/native-ubuntu-mate-lgv10/README.md

 3. Carefully follow these instructions to wipe the partitions and install the boot image:
    - If you are booting Ubuntu from the SD card, run:
 `/sdcard/scripts/flashboot-sdcard.sh`
-   - If you are bootimg Ubuntu from the internal storage, run:
+   - If you are booting Ubuntu from the internal storage, run:
 `/external_sd/scripts/flashboot-internal.sh`

 4. Now that the boot image is installed, it's time to extract the rootfs.